-The Company follows ASC 220-10, "Reporting Comprehensive Income" ASC 220-10 requires the reporting of comprehensive income (loss) in addition to net income (loss).
+The Company follows ASC 220-10, "Reporting Comprehensive Income" FASB ASC 220-10 requires the reporting of comprehensive income (loss) in addition to net income (loss).
 Comprehensive income (loss) is a more inclusive financial reporting methodology that includes disclosure of information that historically has not been recognized in the calculation of net income (loss).
 Comprehensive income (loss) generally represents all changes in shareholders' equity during the period except those resulting from investments by, or distributions to shareholders.
-Comprehensive income (loss) due to foreign currency translation adjustments.
+Comprehensive income (loss) reflects the gain (loss) due to foreign currency translation adjustments.